Travel Postcard: 48 hours in Venice for Carnival

 10 a.m. - The easiest way to move around Venice is by waterborne buses.
 The functional ferries whisk visitors around one of the most fascinating waterways in the world, the Grand Canal, which attracts 24 million people every year.
 A ticket for 48 hours costs 39 euros, including a round trip to the Marco Polo airport.

-4 p.m. - If you want to rent a costume, you can choose between the ateliers of Stefano Nicolao, one of the most respected artisans in Venice, or studios with scenic names such as Tragicomica and Mistero Buffo.
-Prices can go from 180 to 350 euros for a costume accessorized with masks.
+4 p.m - If you want to rent a costume, you can choose between the ateliers of Stefano Nicolao, one of the most respected artisans in Venice, or studios with scenic names such as Tragicomica and Mistero Buffo.
+Prices can go from 180 to 350 euros for a costume accessorised with masks.

 The ateliers are not for tourists and buzz with activity, so you should be willing to rent one of the period costumes that make the Venice carnival so distinctive.